 Meeting with students: Students often convene as a group with prospective teachers and then submit evaluations to a search committee.
 Aim to inspire, inform, and motivate.
 Speak concisely about your background, vision, and teaching style; maybe illustrate points using your instrument or voice.
 Ask students about their aspirations and needs.

 Meals: Prepare to discuss committee members’ artistic interests, recruiting techniques, teaching strategies, work challenges, and the like.
 Show that you’re a good listener.
 Beforehand, scrutinize committee members’ recordings & publications, and plan to inquire about their areas of expertise.
 Be cautious with alcohol: limit yourself to one drink at dinner but abstain if no one else imbibes.
 Remember that whenever you’re with someone from the institution, you’re being interviewed.

 * * *

->

-> There’s no time like the present to elevate your interview skills: study online resources and arrange mock interviews so that when you get shortlisted for a position, you’ll rise to the top.
+There’s no time like the present to elevate and polish your interview skills: study online resources and arrange mock interviews so that when you get shortlisted for a position, you’ll rise to the top.

->

-> For additional help preparing for interviews, contact me for coaching via Skype.
+For additional help preparing for interviews, contact me for coaching via Skype.